 As mentioned, an imbalance of good and bad bacteria in your gut is a frequently cited cause of constipation.

-As such, it makes sense to top up the beneficial bugs in your gastrointestinal tract to keep things in good working order.
+As such, the best thing for constipation is to top up the beneficial bugs in your gastrointestinal tract to keep things in good working order.

 There are many studies illustrating the positive effects of probiotics on constipation symptoms, and in 2017 a meta analysis of the available data was published in the journal Annals of Gastroenterology.

-Looking at stool frequently and intestinal transit time, the researchers pooled data from 21 studies comprising 2,656 test subjects.
+Looking at stool frequency and intestinal transit time, the researchers pooled data from 21 studies comprising 2,656 test subjects.

 The most commonly used probiotics in the study were Bifidobacterium and Lactobacillus species, which makes sense since they are natively present in large numbers within the human gut.